What is MyH2O?

 In addition, the utility has discovered that some of the older water meters completely stopped registering any water use when a high level of flow was occurring, such as from an irrigation system.
 As a result, some residents were receiving free water.

 The new meters are also better at picking up very low flows.
 This means small, low-flow, private plumbing leaks not detected with the old meters will be picked up by the new meters.

 Fort Worth uses a tiered system for billing.
 The more water you use, the higher the cost for the water.
 It is possible to be in higher tiers in the summer months because of lawn watering and pools are being used and refilled.
 A customer can return to the lower tiers in the winter months when lawn water is not usually occurring.

 Who will install my meter?

 Fort Worth has contracted with Aqua Metric to install the meters.
-Aqua Metric has subcontractors cleaning out meter boxes, preparing the meter lids for the radio unit, installing the meters and connecting and activating the radio.
+Aqua Metric has subcontractors clean out meter boxes, prepare the meter lids for the radio unit, install the meters, and connect and activate the radio.

 Is my privacy safe?

-Yes.
-MyH2O has the most secure technology available.
-Water use data is sent through a secure frequency.
-No personal information can be collected by the water meter.
+Yes, your privacy is safe.
+MyH2O uses the most secure technology available.
+Only water use data is sent through a secure frequency.
+No personal information is collected or transmitted by the water meter.

 Am I being charged for the meter?